 These treatments alleviate symptoms, but do not completely eliminate varicose veins.
 For a long-lasting solution, you’ll need surgery.

-At the Center for Vein Restoration, we perform minimally invasive surgeries to rid you of varicose veins once and for all.
+At the Center for Vein Restoration, our vascular surgeons can perform minimally invasive surgeries to rid you of varicose veins once and for all.
 Procedures such as sclerotherapy, laser and radiofrequency ablation, VenaSeal, and ambulatory phlebectomy use either a solution, an adhesive, heat waves, or small incisions to remove or collapse the damaged vein.

 We can also discuss conservative treatment options, including compression stockings, to reduce varicose vein symptoms.
 But if you decide to go the surgical route, all these procedures are safe, effective, and get you back home the same day.
 Contact our office today for an appointment to learn more.